Restaurant in New York City, United States

 The Wine Program

-The wine list is one of the more serious in this price tier: 3,500 selections, 28,800 bottles in inventory, with strengths across California, Burgundy, Bordeaux, Champagne, Rhône, and Italy.
+The wine list is one of the more serious in this price tier: 3,500 selections, 28,800 bottles in inventory, with strengths across California, Burgundy, Bordeaux, Champagne, Rhône, Italy.
 Wine Director John Slover and Amy Thurmond oversee the list alongside sommeliers Samara Seligshon and Axel Rosas.
 At $$$ pricing and a $95 corkage fee, bringing your own bottle only makes sense if you have something that genuinely outpaces what they're already pouring.
-For Japanese whisky, the bar pours more than 30 labels , a specific reason to arrive early or sit at the bar rather than go straight to a table.
+For Japanese whisky, the bar pours more than 30 labels, a specific reason to arrive early or sit at the bar rather than go straight to a table.

 Booking and Logistics

 Booking difficulty here is moderate.
 This is not the three-month scramble of Eleven Madison Park or the appointment-only stress of Masa, but walk-in availability at prime Midtown dinner hours is not reliable.
 Plan one to two weeks ahead for weeknight dinner; weekends may require more lead time.
-The address , 98 East 53rd Street in the Seagram Building , is well-served by transit and familiar to anyone who has worked or dined in Midtown, which removes any logistical friction.
+The address, 98 East 53rd Street in the Seagram Building, is well-served by transit and familiar to anyone who has worked or dined in Midtown, which removes any logistical friction.
 Lunch is also an option and tends to be a lower-pressure booking for the same kitchen.

-Owners Jeff Zalaznick, Rich Torrisi, Mario Carbone, and Aby Rosen run a portfolio that includes some of the most watched dining rooms in New York, so the operational standards here are higher than a typical standalone venue at this price point.
+Owners Jeff Zalaznick, Rich Torrisi, Mario Carbone, Aby Rosen run a portfolio that includes some of the most watched dining rooms in New York, so the operational standards here are higher than a typical standalone venue at this price point.
 That pedigree matters when you're evaluating whether the $$$ tab represents value.

 How It Compares

 For context within the Japanese dining tier in New York, odo and Noda offer more focused kaiseki or omakase formats if a structured tasting is what you're after.
 Tsukimi sits closer to the intimate end of the spectrum.
 Lobster Club occupies a different position: it's a brasserie-scale room in a landmark building, with a list deep enough to support a long evening, priced one tier below the full omakase ceiling.
-That's a specific value proposition, and it's one of the few Japanese venues in Midtown that can handle a group dinner as easily as a two-leading.
+That's a specific value proposition, it's one of the few Japanese venues in Midtown that can handle a group dinner as easily as a two-leading.

-For diners traveling or planning across cities, the ownership group's focus on New York means Lobster Club has no direct equivalent elsewhere in their portfolio , but for Japanese dining comparisons internationally, Myojaku and Azabu Kadowaki in Tokyo represent the formal end of the same culinary tradition at a different price tier and formality level.
+For diners traveling or planning across cities, the ownership group's focus on New York means Lobster Club has no direct equivalent elsewhere in their portfolio, but for Japanese dining comparisons internationally, Myojaku and Azabu Kadowaki in Tokyo represent the formal end of the same culinary tradition at a different price tier and formality level.

 Explore more options across the city: our full New York City restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide.